 Parents don’t want to be food cops

 Parents are reluctant to accept an obesity diagnosis for their child,6 and no wonder!
 Parents want to nurture, and they know that what comes after the obesity diagnosis is their being food cops: No more relaxed and enjoyable family meals, holidays, and birthday parties; Lots of struggles to get their child to eat vegetables, to eat less, to stay away from high-fat, high-sugar food.
 They become food cops even when you try to soft-pedal by saying “watch what he eats,” or “follow the Food Pyramid,” or “follow MyPlate,” or “don’t let him eat so much starch—so many sweets—so many fried foods.”
 Or even worse, go on to say to the child, “you need to be healthy,” or “wouldn’t you like to be better at sports?”
 At the next appointment, the parent doesn’t meet your eyes and the child’s weight gain has accelerated.
 Or parents and children simply don’t show up.

 Some parents refuse to be made into food cops.
 They tell you: just-don’t-mention-weight!
 Their intuitive unwillingness to become controlling with feeding is backed by evidence: children who are labeled overweight feel flawed in every way—not smart, not physically capable, and not worthy.7 Five to nine year olds characterized as being at risk for overweight ( ≥85th BMI percentile) say they eat only a little bit on purpose so they don’t get fat.8 That’s pretty sad, isn’t it?
 Children are entitled to be free from worry about eating, moving, and weight.
-Children who are perceived as being overweight, by parents and/or themselves, are fatter in later life.
+Children who are perceived as being overweight, by parents and/or themselves, become fatter in later life.

 Don’t do nothing at all